Ambrosian hymns: Ambrosian authorship

 The Roman Breviary parcels No. 6 out into two hymns: for Martyrs (beginning with a strophe not belonging to the hymn (Christo profusum sanguinem); and for Apostles (Aeterna Christi munera).

 No. 7 is assigned in the Roman Breviary to Monday at Lauds, from the Octave of the Epiphany to the first Sunday in Lent and from the Octave of Pentecost to Advent.

 Nos.
 9, 10, 11 are also in the Roman Breviary.
 (No. 11, however, being altered into Jam sol recedit igneus.

 Nos.
 9–12 have verbal or phrasal correspondences with acknowledged hymns by Ambrose.

 No. 8 remains to be considered.
-The Maurists give it to Ambrose with some hesitation, because of its prosodial ruggedness, and because they knew it not to be a fragment (six verses) of a longer poem, and the (apparently) six-lined form of strophe puzzled them.
+The Maurists gave it to Ambrose with some hesitation, because of its prosodial ruggedness, and because they knew it not to be a fragment (six verses) of a longer poem, and the (apparently) six-lined form of strophe puzzled them.
 Daniel pointed out (Thes., I, 23, 24; IV, 13) that it is a fragment of the longer hymn (in strophes of four lines), Bis ternas horas explicans, and credited it to Ambrose without hesitation.

 The 18 hymns attributed to Ambrose by Biraghi (1862) are 1–7 above, and the following: